Key Considerations

 Loss of Capital

-The value of the capital you invest into a home through the Wayhome arrangement can go up and down, and upon exiting the arrangement you may not get back the amount you invested.
-Your capital is therefore at risk.
-The past price performance of a particular home or area should not be relied upon in projecting future capital returns.
+The value of the capital you invest in a home through Wayhome can go up or down, meaning you may not get back the full amount you put in when you leave the arrangement.
+Your capital is at risk.
+Past property price trends, whether for a specific home or area, don’t guarantee future returns.

 Availability of properties